Julian Cousins FGA DGA FJVA

 He has a degree in Fine Art and Antique Valuation from Southampton Solent University, has completed the National Association of Goldsmiths’ Gemmological Diploma, their Certificate of Appraisal Theory and the Gemmological Association of Great Britain’s Gemmology and Diamond Diplomas.

-“It is important to insist on a jewellery or silverware valuation from an Institute of Registered Valuers Member or Fellow to ensure you have a document that is worth the paper it is written on”
+“It is important to insist on a jewellery or silverware valuation from a professional, qualified valuer to ensure you have a document that is worth the paper it is written on”

-“Although it is not a current requisite, it may not be long before Her Majesty’s Customs and Excise require similar Institute membership in order for jewellery probate valuations to be valid”
+“Although it is not a current requisite, it may not be long before His Majesty’s Revenue and Customs require professional qualifications in order for jewellery probate valuations to be valid”

 The Jewellery Valuers Association is the only independent governing body in the UK exclusively for jewellery valuers.

 Its members comprise some of the most qualified and experienced professionals in the jewellery industry because jewellery valuation is unique amongst the fine and decorative arts in requiring not only an appreciation for the aesthetics and quality of manufacture of an item, but also an in-depth scientific knowledge of its material components.

 Membership of the Jewellery Valuers Association therefore requires a recognised gemmology qualification, a recognised diamond grading qualification, a recognised valuation qualification and at least 5 years’ experience in the jewellery industry.